-A building scene layer can be created using the Create Building Scene Layer geoprocessing tool, which generates a scene layer package on disk (.slpk) based on a building layer in an ArcGIS Pro scene.
+A building scene layer is created using the Create Building Scene Layer geoprocessing tool, which generates a scene layer package on disk (.slpk) based on a building layer in an ArcGIS Pro scene.
 This file can then be previewed directly in ArcGIS Pro, and then uploaded to ArcGIS Enterprise or ArcGIS Online using the Share Package geoprocessing tool to be published as a web scene layer.
 You can also directly share a building layer as a web scene layer or within a web scene.
 In both cases the scene layer will be cached on the client.

 Integrate BIM and GIS using a building scene layer